se-edu/learningresources/contents/javascript/VueJs/Intro.md

 ## Advantages of VueJs

-VueJs is an approachable, versatile and performant framework that helps to create a more maintainable and testable interface.

 #### Approachable

 VueJs is very easy to learn.
 Compared to other framework such as Augular, VueJs is simple in term of API and design.
 Learning enough to build non-trivial applications typically takes less than a day.